EMPOWERING CHILDREN WITH DISABILITIES

 Things you could do

-Sponsor a Teacher - about £1000 a year
+Sponsor a Teacher - about £1000 a year Sponsor a child - about £300 a year. |

 This local man is Deaf and even though he is an adult he has no skills or training that can help him improve his quality of life.
 He was coming to the Centre daily and learning some woodcarpenty skills from Damascene.
 Although Damascene is no longer teaching at the Centre, this man has improved his skill set and grown in confidence.
 We need Damascene back - he has made a difference not only to the children's future, our school environment, but also to deaf members in the wider community.